Kava Theme Customizer Overview

 Default Header and Footer customization

-In case you stick to using the default header and footer provided by Kava theme rather than the header and footer templates available in JetThemeCore plugin library, Customizer is the right place to manage them.
+In case you stick to using the default header and footer provided by Kava theme rather than the header and footer templates available in the JetThemeCore plugin library, Customizer is the right place to manage them.

 Header & Footer